 一片叶子落下来 The Fall of Freddie the Leaf is a beautiful, comforting story about finding purpose and accepting the seasons of life.
-This simple-appearing picture book has a deeper meaning that children and adults of all ages can appreciate, definitely a favorite for both my daughter and myself.
+This simple-appearing picture book has a deeper meaning that children and adults of all ages can appreciate, definitely a favorite for me and daughter.

 一片叶子落下来 (The Fall of Freddie the Leaf)